 - Own ideas and other ideas coming up in meetings.

-The developer/designer is required to have strong web development and design skills on a range of platforms, including good experience in D3.js and ideally map visualization software (e.g,.
+The position requires strong web development and design skills on a range of platforms, including good experience in D3.js and ideally map visualization software (e.g,.
 MapBox).
 Some understanding of development and peacebuilding issues would be an advantage.
 This project is meant to start as soon as possible, with #1 being the most urgent.

-There is much space for visualizations and designs and ideas can be developed together in a team including Dr Larissa Pschetz and Dr Benjamin Bach, and Dave Oulten (Web Team, College of Arts and Humanities and Social Sciences, University of Edinburgh) and potentially others.
+There is much space for visualizations and designs and ideas can be developed together in a team including Dr Larissa Pschetz and Dr Benjamin Bach

-The project runs from now until end of March, with weekly meetings taking place.
-Availability for full-time employment for a longer period beyond March is welcomed and will include more research later on if funding is approved.
+The position runs from now until end of July, with weekly meetings taking place.
+Availability for full-time employment for a longer period beyond July is welcomed and will include more research later on if funding is approved.

-The developer should be based in Edinburgh or to be available for meetings there even on short notice, and will be based at the School of Law and Informatics.
-Access to own computer is ideal.
+The researcher should be based in Edinburgh or to be available for meetings there even on short notice, and will be based at the School of Law and Informatics.

 - A brief (~half page) application statement outlining interests and capacity for the job.